 Consider Handbook procedures similar to the procedures required for XXX/AXXX captive reinsurance (III.C.
 Special Analysis Procedures).

 Within the Actuarial Opinion Memorandum, require the insurer provide the results of cash flow testing and true-up of the statutory sufficiency of the reserve credit taken on gross reserves ceded to the affiliated reinsurer, including appropriate sensitivity tests (e.g., lapse, utilization, combined surrender and utilization, and credit defaults, etc.).

+If the captive reinsurance arrangement is an asset-intensive transaction, determine whether the transaction is in scope of Actuarial Guideline LV (AG-55) and, if so, review the AG-55 reporting for the cash flow testing, attribution analysis, and risk identification supporting the ceded reserves.

 Consider including confidential disclosure in the Insurer Profile Summary to other state insurance departments if the commissioner approved assets not meeting criteria A–C defined within the Credit for Reinsurance Model Regulation (#785) for Funds Withheld.